 Paratransit riders reserve trips by calling the service provider’s dispatch number during business hours of 8:00 AM to 4:00 PM Monday through Friday.
 The caller should be prepared to provide the dispatcher the following information: first name; last name; phone number; how they intend to pay the fare; origin address; destination address; accompanying companion(s), if needed; accompanying equipment(e.g., oxygen tank and respirators); ambulatory or non-ambulatory and desired arrival time.

 Next day or subscription service is available by contacting the provider’s dispatcher.
 Trips can be scheduled up to 14 days in advance.
 Call no later than 4:00 PM.
 The more notice given, the better the chance the requester has of obtaining a desirable pick-up time.

 During periods of high demand, it may be necessary for dispatchers to negotiate pick-up times; however, the rider will not be required to schedule a trip more than one hour before or after the desired pick-up time.

 Same day call-ins, including unscheduled requests for return trips, will not be accepted.
 You must have a scheduled pick-up time.
-A rider can call to request an earlier pick-up time before their scheduled trip, but the BUS cannot guarantee that the requested pick up time will be accepted.
+A rider can call to request an earlier pick-up time before their scheduled trip, but RYDE Racine cannot guarantee that the requested pick up time will be accepted.
 We cannot assure any specific pick-up time.

 E. Trip Purpose